 What You Need to Know About the End of Support for Windows 10

 • Microsoft will end support for Windows 10 on October 14, 2025.
-After this date, there will be no more free updates, security patches, or technical support available from Microsoft.
+After this date, there will be no more free updates*, security patches, or technical support available from Microsoft – unless you take action.

-• Most users have 3 options: upgrade to Windows 11, get a new computer with the latest version of Windows, or pay to extend Windows 10 security updates until October 2026.
+• Most users have 3 options: upgrade to Windows 11, get a new computer with Windows 11, or extend Windows 10 security updates until October 2026.

 • Upgrading to Windows 11 is recommended for most users for its advanced security, improved performance, and new features.

 As Microsoft’s Windows 10 operating system approaches the end of its lifecycle, it’s essential for users to prepare for the changes and take steps to transition smoothly.
-Microsoft’s official announcement has made it clear: Windows 10 will reach its end of support on October 14, 2025.
-This means no more free updates, security patches, or technical support for the operating system, which could leave your device vulnerable to security risks and software incompatibilities if no action is taken before October.
+Microsoft’s official announcement in 2021 made it clear: the end of Windows 10 mainstream support is October 14, 2025.
+This means no more fixes or technical support will be available from Microsoft after that date.
+However, earlier in 2025 they announced for the first-time ever an Extended Security Updates program for personal computers using Windows 10 that will extend security updates for Windows 10 for an additional year – until October 13, 2026.

 The Start button taskbar icons for Windows 10 vs Windows 11.